TheCaptain989/lidarr-flac2mp3/README.md

 **Note:** The **Arguments** field for Custom Scripts was removed in Lidarr release [v0.7.0.1347](https://github.com/lidarr/Lidarr/commit/b9d240924f8965ebb2c5e307e36b810ae076101e "Lidarr commit notes") due to security concerns.
 To support options with this version and later, a wrapper script can be manually created that will call *flac2mp3.sh* with the required arguments.
 Therefore, this section is for legacy and advanced purposes only.

-The script accepts two options which may be palced in the **Arguments** field:
+The script accepts two options which may be placed in the **Arguments** field:

 `[-d] [-b <bitrate>]`